MrRogerino/dfweb-api/README.md

 ```
 ### Itinerary

 Traveling to foreign places for a few days?
 Quickly plan a list of activities before you go!
-Returns a collection of each day of your itinerary.
+Returns a collection of events for each day of your itinerary.
+Each day's events are sorted in chronological order by start time, with a minimum one hour interval between each event to account for travel time.
 ```
 GET dfweb-api.herokuapp.com/itinerary
 ```